10 Pivotal Papers in Ecological Restoration

 National Socio-Environmental Synthesis Center Graduate Scholar

 I was a SESYNC Graduate Scholar in 2012-2013.
 I and nine other graduate students from across the country met in Annapolis and discussed ways to involve graduate students in SESYNC’s programs, and helped generate ideas for funding Themes.
-Two of our proposed “Graduate student Themes” have been listed on their website for grant competition – these Themes are for groups of graduate students only to propose collaborative synthesis projects.
-SESYNC will be holding a workshop beforehand for students to network and learn more about the Themes.
+Two of our proposed “Graduate student Themes” were listed on their website for grant competition – these Themes were for graduate-student-only groups to propose collaborative synthesis projects.
+SESYNC funded graduate student teams on these Themes for two years.

 Scientists, Technologists, and Artists Generating Exploration (STAGE) play competition